sen2vm/sen2vm-core/README.md

 As output:
 * At granule level: geolocation grids will be written (per granules/bands).
-* At datastrip level: several .vrt (virtual dataset) will be written (per detectors/bands).
+* At datastrip level:
+    * several .vrt (virtual dataset) will be written (per detectors/bands).
+    * The configuration file used in input with the date/time will be added in with the vrt files

 #### 3.1.1 Direct locations grids' outputs
 Output grids will be integrated directly in the input product.